imalikov/pine_script_docs/source/language/Type_system.rst

 Pine Script™ **types** identify the nature of a value.
 They are:

 - The fundamental types: "int", "float", "bool", "color" and "string"
-- The special types: "plot", "hline", "line", "label", "box", "table", "array"
+- The special types: "plot", "hline", "line", "linefill", "label", "box", "table", "array", "matrix"
+- User-defined types (UDTs)
 - "void"
-- tuples

-Each fundamental type refers to the nature of the value contained in a variable: ``1`` is of type "int", ``1.0`` is of type "float", ``"AAPL"`` is of type "string", etc.
+Each fundamental type refers to the nature of the value contained in a variable:
+``1`` is of type "int", ``1.0`` is of type "float", ``"AAPL"`` is of type "string", etc.
-The special types all contain IDs referring to an object of the type's name, e.g., a variable of type "label" contains an ID (or *pointer*) referring to a label, and so on.
+Variables of special types contain an ID referring to an object of the type's name.
+A variable of type "label" contains an ID (or *pointer*) referring to a label, and so on.
 The "void" type means no value is returned.
-Tuples are a syntactic arrangement of variables, e.g., ``[macdLine, signalLine, histLine]``.

 The Pine Script™ compiler can automatically convert some types into others when a value is not of the required type.
 The auto-casting rules are: **int** 🠆 **float** 🠆 **bool**.
 See the :ref:`Type casting <PageTypeSystem_TypeCasting>` section of this page for more information on type casting.

-Except in function signatures, Pine Script™ forms are implicit in code; they are never declared because they are always determined by the compiler.
+Except for parameter definitions appearing in function signatures, Pine Script™ forms are implicit in code; they are never declared because they are always determined by the compiler.
 Types, however, can be specified when declaring variables, e.g.::

     //@version=5